mui/mui-x/docs/data/migration/migration-pickers-v6/migration-pickers-v6.md

 #### Remove the `isNull` method

-The `isNull` method have been removed.
+The `isNull` method has been removed.
 You can replace it with a very basic check:

 ```diff